jkulak/git-ninja/README.md

 # What is a...

+## Upstream

+Basically upstream for your repository (or branch or tag) is a repository you pull from (you fetched, cloned, etc. from) and/or a repository you push to.
+This repository can be located on a remote server, but also on your computer in other repository.

+Since git is a distributed system - it's important to understand, that there is no absolute upstream (nor downstream) repository - it's all question of the configuration of your repository.

 ## Git staging area

 Staging area (sometimes an old name "index" is still being used) is a virtual list of objects scheduled for the next commit.
 It's a snapshot of a working tree that will be used when you perform `commit` command.
 You can add files to the staging area and remove them from there if needed.
 Files in the staging area are _staged for the next commit_.